cnharrison/dice-witch/README.md

 ## Basic rolls
-You can roll a dice of any number of sides with Dice Witch, but you'll only get images of the traditional dice that exist IRL with Dice Witch--four, six, eight, ten, twelve, or twenty-sided dice.
+Dice Witch can roll dice with any number of sides, but will only display images of four, six, eight, ten, twelve, or twenty-sided dice.
 The recommended way to interact with Dice Witch is to use Discord's new [slash commands](https://blog.discord.com/slash-commands-are-here-8db0a385d9e6).
 To get started, just start typing `/roll`.

 If you want to keep using non-slash commands, you can also use the legacy command `!roll`.